 Using our information may help.
-As well as this leaflet, we also have a number of other information sheets and booklets, such as Understanding IBD: Ulcerative Colitis and Crohn’s Disease and Living with Crohn's or Colitis that you could think about giving to your manager and/or your colleagues.
+As well as this leaflet, we also have a number of other information sheets and booklets, such as All about Crohn's and Colitis and Living with Crohn's or Colitis that you could think about giving to your manager and/or your colleagues.
 Explaining that IBD is not infectious is often particularly helpful, as this may be a concern.
 It may also be useful to make it clear that Crohn's and Colitis are different from Irritable Bowel Syndrome (IBS).

 In a survey we carried out into Crohn's and Colitis and employment, it was found that eight out of 10 employees had told their employer or HR department about their Crohn's or Colitis, and nearly as many had told their co-workers.
 However just under half of the respondents reported worrying that their colleagues might think that they do not pull their weight at work because of their Crohn's or Colitis symptoms.
 A quarter also said that they worried about being discriminated against in the workplace as a result of their Crohn's or Colitis.

 I have told the colleagues I thought needed to know about my Crohn’s.
 They have been really supportive and it has been such a fantastic help in coping with my diagnosis, appointments and any absences I have had to take.

 Employees have certain legal rights and you may have additional rights in your particular employment contract.
 You can get further information about general employment rights from several sources including the government website: gov.uk, ACAS, Citizens Advice and trade union representatives.